rooklift/nibbler/README.md

 * `node_display_threshold` controls how many visits a move must have (compared to best) to be shown at all.
 * `update_delay` controls how often Nibbler draws to the screen; lower is faster but more CPU intensive.

+# Using an lc0.config file

+Some people configure Leela with an `lc0.config` file in their Lc0 directory.
+If you do this, you should probably delete the entire `options` object from your Nibbler config file.

 # Thanks

 Thanks for helpful discussions and advice from borg, brinan, Chad, coolchess123, crem, Faroe22, jhorthos, jjosh, KillerDucky, kiudee, lealgo, liamlim, matoototo, mooskagh, Occyroexanthub, oscardssmith, Tilps, twoplan, and WCP.